HenryYang03/SUROP_time_series/SUROP/intro.md

-# Welcome to SUROP Project
+# Welcome to SUROP Project!!

 This is a Summer Undergraduate Project, which focuses on exploring different resolutions for integrating multiple time-series.